Voigtländer Vitessa L3 is a German 35mm film rangefinder camera, manufactured in the mid-1950s.

 Once you remove your top cover, the focus ring is likely to fall out of its position.
-It isn’t hard to re-assemble; I typically place it under the top cover and press it with my thumb in-position when I place the cover back.
+It isn’t hard to re-assemble; I typically place it under the top cover and press it with my thumb in position when I place the cover back.

 ✪ Note: The next set of instructions applies to Vitessa L cameras.
-Vitessa A has a similar though somewhat different set of screws and mechanisms for rangefinder adjustments.
+Vitessa A has a similar though a somewhat different set of screws and mechanisms for rangefinder adjustments.

 The tricky part of adjusting the rangefinder is that you have to make your adjustments to three tiny screws blindly, reinstall the top cover, check the results and repeat over a dozen times until you’re satisfied with the results.
 Each time will cost you about five minutes.
 The goal is to have the rangefinder patch align perfectly at the one-meter mark and at the infinity.

-My setup is a tape measure stretched on a long table, with one end marked with a masking tape at one-meter and the zero being flush with a laptop monitor with a large, thick, black plus sign drawn on a white background.
-I then place my camera at the one meter marking, aligned with a film plane and look through the rangefinder window as I set the distance on the camera to one meter to see if everything lines up.
+My setup is a tape measure stretched on a long table, with one end marked with a masking tape at one meter and the zero being flush with a laptop monitor with a large, thick, black plus sign drawn on a white background.
+I then place my camera at the one-meter marking, aligned with a film plane and look through the rangefinder window as I set the distance on the camera to one meter to see if everything lines up.
 If it does, I take the camera to the balcony and point it to the furthest object I can see, ideally over 100 meters away, and check my rangefinder patch at an infinity mark.

-Chances are that the rangefinder screws are welded-in fairly tight with time and resin.
+Chances are that the rangefinder screws are welded in fairly tight with time and resin.
 Use acetone to gently loosen them.
 Keep in mind that the screws are made out of soft metal and they will get stripped if you aren’t careful.
 You may not find replacements for the screws.